Kvalifika/kvalifika-web-sdk/README.md

 To try out the end-user facing verification flow, simply navigate to [https://staging.demo.kyc.ge](https://staging.demo.kyc.ge) - this will start the verification flow in your browser.

 Kvalifika web SDK, is a simple and customisable library which helps to integrate with Kvalifika solution.
 Use this to simply include Kvalifika flow.
-You don't need any backend on your side your own for this including JS SDK to your website.

 We Also provide a web iFrame solution for best integration into your web app.